johnston9/shot-caller-production/README.md

 - [Postgres:](https://www.heroku.com/postgres) ?????????????????????????
    - Postgres was added with Heroku and was used as the database for production.
 - [AWS S3:](https://aws.amazon.com/) ????????????????????????????
-   - AWS was used to hold the static and media files.
+   - AWS was used to hold the media files.
 - [Cloudinary:](https://cloudinary.com/)
    - Cloudinary was used to hold the media files.
 - [Axios](https://axios-http.com/docs/intro)